blackchacal/inertiafx_lib/README.md

-# InertiaFX
+# InertiaFX_Lib

-InertiaFX is a Physics Engine.
-It's goal is for me to develop my Physics, Scientific Computation, and C++ skills.
-The goal is to build something that starts by simulating Classical Mecanics and evolves organically to include more advanced branches of Physics.
+InertiaFX_Lib is a Physics Simulation library developed in C++.

+The main goal is to provide physics simulation capabilities of various domains.
+It will start with Newtonian Mechanics, but it should evolve to add more advanced simulation scenarios from other branches of physics like Analytical Mechanics, Electromagnetism, Waves and Optics, etc.

+## License

+This project is licensed under GNU GPLv3.
+For full license text check [COPYING](./COPYING) file.